 Bulgaria: Poli Genova with “If Love Was a Crime”

 FYR Macedonia: Kaliopi with “Dona”

 Italy: Francesca Michielin with “No Degree of Separation”

 Josh is from Australia and has been a huge Eurovision fan since 2010.
-He joined the wiwibloggs team in 2015.
 You can follow him on Twitter @josh_salmon.
 Keep up with the latest Eurovision news and gossip by liking our Facebook page and by following the team on Twitter @wiwibloggs.